ZacharyGeurts/universal_equation/README.md

 This project uses an SDL3 backend for rendering (yay Vulkan), chosen from idiocy, ignorance, and patience.
 If you want to skip SDL3 Vulkan setup, and get to coding, you can license below.

-Software with free distribution can use all of this software without restriction.
+Software with free distribution can use all of this software without any restrictions or terms.
-SDL3 and Vulkan AMOURANTH RTX engine for game or software development.
+Commercial SDL3 and Vulkan development requires AMOURANTH RTX engine license.
 Built with Grok, Co-Pilot, and duck.ai

 **If you do not intend to modify the code, watch the latest video and you may have found God.**